Holt County, Missouri

 Holt County is a county located in the northwestern portion of the U.S. state of Missouri.
 As of the 2020 census, the population was 4,223.
-It's county seat is Oregon.
+Its county seat is Oregon.
 The county was organized February 15, 1841.
 Originally named Nodaway County, it was soon renamed for David Rice Holt (1803–1840), a Missouri state legislator from Platte County.

 History

-The History of Holt County, Missouri from the Time of the Platte Purchase through 1916 and The History of Holt and Atchison Counties, Missouri (published 1882) are available online.